CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 ###### Field discussion

-Please note the example above only includes a small set of example parameters and hyperparameters.
-Actual models should have a more comprehensive set of properties declared.
+Please note the example above only includes a small set of example parameters and hyperparameters that extend the `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` paths.
+Actual models may have a more comprehensive set of properties declared.

-The model card from above contains the following `cdx:ai-ml:model` properties:
+The example model card above contains the following `cdx:ai-ml:model:parameter` and `cdx:ai-ml:model:hyperparameter` properties which are explained below:

 - **properties**